vcaciolo/greenbank-bootcamp-public/README.md

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at <your_github_codespace_url:8080>/q/dev/.

 > **_NOTE:_**  The default port is 8080.
 If you need to use another port, head to `application.properties` file.
 The rest of the file readme assume that you are using this port.
 You can replace '8080' with whatever port you are going to use in the following instructions.

+## Enabling port-forwarding

+To be able to access the application (if not already done) enable the port-forwarding in your codespace for the 8080 port.
+There should be a tab in your codespace window named "Ports", in the bottom side of your screen.
+Follow the instructions to open the 8080 port.

+Codespaces will provide you a URL that is your `<your_github_codespace_url>`.
+Append to this URL the application path you want to access (like Swagger UI)

 ## Accessing the exposed APIs